masterwishx/unraid-fish-shell/README.md

 ## How to use

-1. Copy this file to your USB disk - /boot/extra/ for autoinstall on boot.
+1. Copy the package file to your USB disk - `/boot/extra/` for autoinstall on boot.
-2. run "fish" command in console.
+2. Run `fish` command in console.
 3. Enjoy.

 ## About Fish